openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * A Prometheus Operator in order to take advantage of the Prometheus management functionality already present in PO.
 An Alertmanager instance for managing alert routing will also be provisioned in the same namespace.
 * A [Grafana Operator](https://operatorhub.io/operator/grafana-operator)

-Once a `MonitoringStack` has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperor`'s namespace based on how the stack is configured.
+Once a `MonitoringStack` custom resource (CR) has been created, the operator will deploy the appropriate resources in the `MonitoringStackOperor`'s namespace based on how the stack is configured.
 In a simple case, this might be:

 * a Prometheus CR
 * a Grafana CR and a Grafana Data Source CR